 Some people may not feel sick during the earlier stages of HIV infection.
 So the only way to know for sure whether you have HIV is to get tested.

 How do I know if I have HIV?

 A blood test can tell if you have HIV infection.
 Your health care provider can do the test, or you can use a home testing kit.
 You can also use the CDC Testing Locator to find free testing sites.

 There is no cure for HIV infection, but it can be treated with medicines.
 This is called antiretroviral therapy (ART).
 ART can make HIV infection a manageable chronic condition.
 It also reduces the risk of spreading the virus to others.

-Most people with HIV live long and healthy lives if they get and stay on ART.
+Most people with HIV live long and healthy lives if they get ART as soon as possible and stay on it.
 It's also important to take care of yourself.
 Making sure that you have the support you need, living a healthy lifestyle, and getting regular medical care can help you enjoy a better quality of life.

-You can reduce the risk of spreading HIV by:
+You can reduce the risk of getting or spreading HIV by: